Welcome to this guide on proxy servers. We'll guide you through everything you need to know about both proxies and proxy servers.

 Transparent proxies have many good uses.
 For example, content filtering in libraries, or to authenticate users of public WiFi.
 That sign-in page you see in your browser when you connect your laptop to the WiFi in Starbucks?
 That is a transparent proxy in action.

-Transparent proxies can be a pain in the ass, however.
+Reverse transparent proxies are often used by websites to protect against DDoS attacks.
+Transparent proxies can be a pain, however.
 If not implemented well, issues with caching and authentication can arise.

 Although potentially very annoying, there is a good reason for browsers to do this.
 Use of transparent proxies is a classic form of Man-in-the-Middle (MitM) attack.
 In these cases, the attacker redirects your traffic without your knowledge to a malicious server that can then intercept it.